LOT Schools – General Information

 3. Research Discussion Groups

 PhD students can register for a Research Discussion Group (RDG) in addition to the LOT courses.
 The main focus of a RDG is on the participants’ current research projects.
 The goal is to provide them with feedback to enhance their research and to prepare their work for publication.
-A maximum of 12 PhD students will be accepted for each RDG.
-The lecturer will decide which students are accepted.
+A maximum of 12 PhD students are accepted for each RDG.
+The lecturer decides which students are accepted.

 The RDGs consist of presentations and discussions provided by the participants and regulated by the lecturer.
-Participants are asked to give a presentation on their own research: research ideas/questions, methodology, results (if obtained yet) and progress.
-Please note that it is not necessary to present research that is in an advanced stage.
-Research ideas/questions, ideas for experiments, specific problems et cetera are also welcome.
+Participants are asked to give a presentation on their own research.
+Topics can be: research ideas/questions, methodology, experiments, specific problems, results (if obtained), progress, etc. Please note that it is not necessary to present research that is in an advanced stage.

 Registering for a RDG requires participants to submit a brief description of their research (this is part of the registration form).
 Please describe the main question of your PhD, your method and the questions you would like to address during the RDG.